canonical/ubuntu-security-documentation/docs/security-features/network/open-ports.rst

 A port bound to a service that is actively listening for incoming packets on a network is referred to as an "open port".
-Exposing open ports on untrusted networks can pose a security risk if the service has a vulnerability or is misconfigured.
+Exposing open ports on untrusted networks can pose a security risk if the listening service has a vulnerability or is misconfigured.

 Historically, Ubuntu adhered to a "No Open Ports" policy, which states that default installations of Ubuntu must have no listening network